Askoldia

-Askoldia is a monotypic genus of marine ray-finned fishes belonging to the family Stichaeidae, the pricklebacks and shannies.
+Askoldia is a monotypic genus of marine ray-finned fishes belonging to the family Opisthocentridae, the rearspined fin pricklebacks.
 Its only species is Askoldia variegata which is found in the northwestern Pacific Ocean.

 Taxonomy

 Askoldia was first proposed as a monospecific genus in 1910 by the Russian ichthyologist Mikhail Nikolaevich Pavlenko when he described its only species A. variegatus, with its type locality given as near Askold Island in Peter the Great Bay in the Sea of Japan, Russia.
-The genus is placed in the subfamily Opisthocentrinae within the family Stichaeidae by some authorities, while other classify this taxon as a valid family, Opisthocentridae.
-Some authorities also recognise two subspecies, the nominate A.v. variegata and A.v. knipowitschi but the validity of this subsepcies is not generally accepted.
+The genus is placed in the family Opisthocentridae.
+Some authorities also recognise two subspecies, the nominate A.v. variegata and A.v. knipowitschi but the validity of this subspecies is not generally accepted.
 Askoldia is considered to be closely related to Kasatkia.

 Etymology

 Askoldia is named after its type locality, Askold Island.
 The specific name variegata means "variegated" and is thought to refer to the colour pattern of a green background colour marked with many poorly defined red spots.